PiwikPRO/PPMS-PublicDocs/consent_manager/custom_consent_form/example.rst

 Example implementation
 ----------------------

-Visit `Piwik PRO - Custom consent form example`_ page to discover a live demo of Custom consent form implementation (including examples of how to track consent stats using `JavaScript API`_).
+Visit `Piwik PRO - Custom consent form example`_ page to discover a live demo of the custom consent form implementation (including examples of how to track consent stats using the `JavaScript API`_).